 Renewals vs Section 13 Notices: The Mistake London Landlords Must Avoid

 Most landlords already know one major headline: “You can now only increase the rent once every 12 months.”
 That part made mainstream news.
-What many landlords still don’t understand is that traditional renewals are no longer the standard route they once were, most tenancies now continue periodically, and rent increases now follow a completely different legal process.
+What many landlords still don’t understand is that traditional renewals are no longer the standard route they once were, since the 1st may, tenancies now continue periodically and rent increases now follow a completely different legal process.
 And that process is: a Section 13 Form 4A Notice.

 Before 1 May 2026